Karthik-bhogi/Introduction_to_IoT_Nptel/README.md

 # Introduction-to-IoT---Nptel
-Weekly assignments / quizzes solutions
+Solutions to the Weekly assignments / quizzes.